-2. Observe while the scan tool validates PID list.

-- PID MAP validation is the tool asking the vehicle which PIDs are supported.
-See "Appendix A-PID Definitions" on page 34 for a complete list of PIDs supported by the tool. - Multiple PIDs may be sent if vehicle is equipped with more than one computer module (for example a powertrain control module [PCM] and a transmission control module [TCM]).
-The scan tool identifies them by their identification names (ID) assigned by manufacturer (i.e. \$10 or \$1A). - If one or more control module stops responding, the scan tool displays a message. - If continuing, dashes will replace data in right-hand column. - If NO is selected, the scan tool attempts to re-establish communication with that module
+- 2. Observe while the scan tool validates PID MAP. - PID MAP validation is the tool asking the vehicle which PIDs are supported.
+See Appendix A for a complete list of PIDs supported by the tool. - Multiple PIDs may be sent if vehicle is equipped with more than one computer module (for example a powertrain control module [PCM] and a transmission control module [TCM]).
+The scan tool identifies them by their identification names (ID) assigned by manufacturer (i.e. \$10 or \$1A). - If one or more control module stops responding, the scan tool displays a message. - If continuing, dashes will replace data in right-hand column. - If NO is selected, then the scan tool attempts to re-establish communication with that module.